takeshape/takeshape-starter-auth0-stripe/README.md

 # TakeShape Starter Auth0

-The following is a guide to launch a Next.JS projet that uses Auth0 for authentication and TakeShape to store custom profile information.
+The following is a guide to launch a Next.JS project that uses Auth0 for authentication and TakeShape to store custom user profile information.

 ## Instructions